Flash Flood Warning issued for Mohave by NWS - News Break

 Flash Flood Warning issued for Mohave by NWS

-Effective: 2021-07-22 14:05:00 PDT Expires: 2021-07-22 16:15:00 PDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-31 17:18:00 PDT Expires: 2021-07-31 20:15:00 PDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Mohave FLASH FLOOD WARNING REMAINS IN EFFECT UNTIL 415 PM MST THIS AFTERNOON FOR CENTRAL MOHAVE COUNTY At 205 PM MST, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
-This heavy rain has passed, but flash flooding remains a threat along Diamond Creek Road.
-Additional thunderstorms in the warned area possible over the next few hours.
+In hilly terrain there are hundreds of low water crossings which are potentially dangerous in heavy rain.
+Do not attempt to cross flooded roads.
+Find an alternate route.
+Target Area: Mohave The National Weather Service in Las Vegas has issued a * Flash Flood Warning for Central Mohave County in northwestern Arizona * Until 815 PM MST. * At 518 PM MST, Doppler radar indicated thunderstorms producing heavy rain across the warned area, especially across portions Stockton Hill Road.
+Flash flooding is ongoing or expected to begin shortly.
 HAZARD...Life-threatening flash flooding.
 Thunderstorms producing flash flooding.
 SOURCE...Radar.
-IMPACT...Life-threatening flash flooding of low-water crossings, creeks, normally dry washes and roads.
-Some locations that will experience flash flooding include Diamond Creek Campground and Peach Springs.
+IMPACT...Life-threatening flash flooding of low-water crossings, creeks, normally dry washes and roads. * Some locations that will experience flash flooding include Pierce Ferry And Antares Roads, Grand Canyon Ranch and Dolan Springs.
 FLASH FLOOD...RADAR INDICATED FLASH FLOOD DAMAGE THREAT...CONSIDERABLEalerts.weather.gov

 Comments / 0